playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ---
 {
   title: "Directives",
   description: "If components are a way to share JS logic between mutliple, composible DOM nodes; directives are a way to assign logic to any single DOM node.",
-    published: '2023-01-01T22:12:03.284Z',
+  published: "2023-01-01T22:12:03.284Z",
-    authors: ['crutchcorn'],
+  authors: ["crutchcorn"],
-    tags: ['webdev'],
+  tags: ["webdev"],
   attached: [],
   order: 14,
-    collection: "The Framework Field Guide - Fundamentals" }
+  collection: "The Framework Field Guide - Fundamentals", }
 ---